Samaara-Das/Tradingview-to-Everywhere/README.md

 This is the multi-alert system.
 The development of this branch is complete.
 This will be used for Poolsifi.

 ## What this does (high level overview)
 This opens Tradingview and sets it up.
-Then python gets a set of roughly 10 symbols from a category (the categories are Us Stocks, Indian Stocks, Crypto etc.) It changes the symbol of the chart to the 1st symbol of that set (so that an alert can get created for that symbol).
+Then python gets a set of upto 5 symbols from a category (the categories are Us Stocks, Indian Stocks, Crypto etc.) It changes the symbol of the chart to the 1st symbol of that set (so that an alert can get created for that symbol).
 Then Python goes to the screener and fills it up with all those symbols in the set.
-The maximum number of symbols it can fill into the screener are 10.
+The maximum number of symbols it can fill into the screener are 5.
 After that, an alert gets set for the screener.
 This process continues until Python covers all the symbols of every category.

 After alerts have been created for all the symbols, Python checks the "Alert log" for messages from the alerts it created.
 Every message comes from a specific alert.
 So, every message will have the entries which came from the screener which that specific alert was set to.
 There can be a single entry or multiple entries in a message.